Animators Raise Awareness About Dangers of Female Genital Mutilation

 A newly trained group of 58 animators from Enemore Epicenter recently met with The Hunger Project-Ethiopia’s Monitoring and Evaluation Officer to discuss and evaluate their accomplishments and important lessons learned within the epicenter’s VCAWs.
 At the time of the meeting, the most effective programs were recognized as being agricultural trainings and general education.
 Most notably within education was the success of several animator trainings on the topic of female genital mutilation (FGM).

 FGM is a long-standing cultural practice of cutting away parts of the external female genitalia and is most commonly performed on girls between the ages of four and eight, though it can take place at any age from infancy to adolescence.
+The practice affects at least 200 million women and girls alive today.
 Typically called female “circumcision” by those who practice it, FGM is not only traumatic but highly dangerous and often leads to life-long pain and suffering, or even death, for girls who are subjected to the procedure.

-Ethiopia has one of the highest levels FGM in Africa, where, according to the 2005 Demographic and Health Survey, 74 percent of girls and women nationwide have been subjected to the practice.
+Ethiopia has one of the highest levels FGM in Africa, where, according to 2016 UN data, 74 percent of girls and women nationwide have been subjected to the practice.
 The animators of Enemore Epicenter identified three of their own kebeles (districts) still widely practicing the harmful tradition and began specific and repeated training campaigns to discuss the numerous disadvantages of FGM.

 One animator, Mr. Teka Bataga, shares his experience with the campaign: